wizdmio/wizdm/README.md

 * Cloud Storage for user's images and files

 Take a look on [@wizdm/connect](libs/connect) library abstracting the communication layer with all the firebase services.

-## Monorepo

-The workspace has been converted from the original angular-cli to the monorepo format suggested by [Nrwl][nrwl] using their Nx Angular Extension [@nrwl/schematics][nrwl-schematics].
-This means both the source code of the web application(s) and the external potentially shared libraries are stored in the same single repository under the `/apps` and `/libs` folders respectively.

 ## Internationalization